500-476-Great Vocals

 Writer/Composer: Charles Aznavour / Herbert Kretzmer (1974)

 A Pop classic took the world by storm, but oddly enough, not in the U.S. Released also in French, German, Italian & Spanish, the song went international, proving him to be one of the world’s great troubadours.
 His voice was unique, and at 5-feet 3, his larger-than-life vocals resounded around the world.
-As a French / Armenian singer / composer / actor, he recorded thousands of songs in his career, rivaling Tony Bennett with one of the longest careers ever—70 years plus.
+As an Armenian / French singer / composer / actor, he recorded thousands of songs in his career, rivaling Tony Bennett with one of the longest careers ever—70 years plus.
 His low gravelly voice, instantly recognized, featured his quivering vibrato.
 He specialized in crooning beautiful romantic ballads—this, one of his best, is…Simply Enchanting!

-Link # 1 Official music video 1975.
-Link # 2 Official Audio video.
+Link #1 Official music video 1975.
+Link #2 Official Audio video.

 492. DON’T KNOW WHY (2002)